HKGZTP/HKGZTP.github.io/_pages/TimeandVenue.md

 From Hongkong International Airport to CityU

-About 1 hour and 30 minutes by subway
+About 1 hour and 30 minutes by MTR

 <img src="https://github.com/HKGZTP/HKGZTP.github.io/assets/167737479/a03145d9-a69b-4cf8-8e57-f4cfa9dff02d"
      alt="Airport Subway to CityU"